SohamMalakar/Fun-Assembly/README.md

 The above code snippet takes a string as input and stores it as a string in the memory.

-> **_NOTE:_** The compiler creates an array with the same name as the string and stores the string in the array.
+> **_NOTE:_** The interpreter creates an array with the same name as the string and stores the string in the array.
 It also adds a null character at the end of the array.

 #### Iterate a string